slingr-stack/http-package/README.md

 # License

-This service is licensed under the Apache License 2.0.
+This package is licensed under the Apache License 2.0.
 See the `LICENSE` file for more details.